Culture 5 min read

 BBC Confirms Line of Duty Return and Major 2026/27 Programming Highlights

-The BBC has confirmed a raft of major programming highlights for 2026/27 in its Annual Plan, including the long-awaited return of Jed Mercurio's acclaimed police drama Line of Duty, a new drama from Baby Reindeer creator Richard Gadd, and comprehensive coverage of the Men's FIFA World Cup 2026, reaffirming the corporation's commitment to homegrown British storytelling.
+The BBC has confirmed a raft of major programming highlights for 2026/27 in its Annual Plan, including the long-awaited return of Jed Mercurio's acclaimed police drama Line of Duty for a seventh series, the premiere of a bold new drama from Baby Reindeer creator Richard Gadd, a landmark week of programming celebrating Sir David Attenborough's 100th birthday, and comprehensive coverage of the Men's FIFA World Cup 2026 — reaffirming the corporation's commitment to homegrown British storytelling and shared national moments.

 Background

-Line of Duty, which follows the anti-corruption unit AC-12 as it investigates bent coppers within the police service, became one of the most watched dramas in BBC history during its earlier series, with the finale of Series 6 attracting over 12 million viewers.
+Line of Duty, which follows the anti-corruption unit investigating bent coppers within the police service, became one of the most watched dramas in BBC history during its earlier series, with the finale of Series 6 attracting over 12 million viewers.
 The confirmation of a seventh series has been one of the most eagerly anticipated announcements in British television.
+Filming began in Spring 2026, with the series expected to air in 2027.
+The main cast — Martin Compston, Vicky McClure, and Adrian Dunbar — are all returning, with Robert Carlyle joining as a guest lead.
+The new series sees the anti-corruption unit, now renamed the Inspectorate of Police Standards, investigating a Detective Inspector accused of being a sexual predator.

 Key Developments